scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         it back in will often change the fontname.
 This is because the fontname is not actually stored in bdf files.
 I've added a FONT\_NAME property to the bdf fonts I generate.
-    -   FontForge would sometimes forget about the first bitmap character in each bitmap font stored in an sfd file. **Please check any sfd files to see if they are missing bitmaps of space, exclamation point, etc.**Probably introduced 11-June.
+    -   websharpstudios would sometimes forget about the first bitmap character in each bitmap font stored in an sfd file. **Please check any sfd files to see if they are missing bitmaps of space, exclamation point, etc.**Probably introduced 11-June.